Arabic script in Unicode

 The basic Arabic range encodes the standard letters and diacritics, but does not encode contextual forms (U+0621–U+0652 being directly based on ISO 8859-6); and also includes the most common diacritics and Arabic-Indic digits.

 The Arabic Supplement range encodes letter variants mostly used for writing African (non-Arabic) languages.

 The Arabic Extended-B and Arabic Extended-A ranges encode additional Qur'anic annotations and letter variants used for various non-Arabic languages.

 The Arabic Presentation Forms-A range encodes contextual forms and ligatures of letter variants needed for Persian, Urdu, Sindhi and Central Asian languages.

 The Arabic Presentation Forms-B range encodes spacing forms of Arabic diacritics, and more contextual letter forms.

 The presentation forms are present only for compatibility with older standards, and are not currently needed for coding text.

 The Arabic Mathematical Alphabetical Symbols block encodes characters used in Arabic mathematical expressions.

 The Indic Siyaq Numbers block contains a specialized subset of Arabic script that was used for accounting in India under the Mughal Empire by the 17th century through the middle of the 20th century.

 The Ottoman Siyaq Numbers block contains a specialized subset of Arabic script, also known as Siyakat numbers, used for accounting in Ottoman Turkish documents.

 Contextual forms

-A demonstration for the basic alphabet used in Modern Standard Arabic:
+Below is a demonstration for the basic alphabet used in Modern Standard Arabic illustrating how Arabic letters are expected to appear in different contexts.

+Codepoints listed as contextual forms should "should not be used in general interchange".
+Unicode has other methods of encoding the difference if necessary, such as Zero-width joiner.